-The Wisconsin Project carries out research and public education designed to inhibit the spread of nuclear, chemical, and biological weapons and the missiles to deliver them.
-It is a non-partisan organization operating in Washington, DC, founded in 1986 in cooperation with the University of Wisconsin.
-The Wisconsin Project’s main goal is to reduce the risk that global trade will accelerate the proliferation of weapons of mass destruction.
-Using open sources, the Project identifies entities linked to proliferation, maps proliferation networks, and publicizes transactions involving entities or items of concern.
-The Project also works with governments and exporters to strengthen compliance with national export restrictions and international agreements.
+The Wisconsin Project carries out research and education designed to inhibit the spread of nuclear, chemical, and biological weapons and the missiles to deliver them.
+Founded in 1986 in cooperation with the University of Wisconsin, the Project is a non-partisan organization with 10 full-time staff operating in Washington, DC.
+The organization’s mission is to reduce the risk that global trade will accelerate the proliferation of weapons of mass destruction.
+Through open-source research, the Project identifies people and companies linked to proliferation and sanctions evasion, maps proliferation networks, and publicizes transactions involving these entities or controlled goods.
+The Project also works with governments and exporters around the world to strengthen compliance with national export restrictions and international agreements.

-In addition, a Scoville Fellow could support the Project’s public policy work on Iran by writing memos and reports for Iran Watch and helping to organize private roundtable discussions and briefings.
+In addition, a Scoville Fellow could support the Project’s public policy work on Iran by writing reports for Iran Watch and helping to organize private roundtable discussions, podcasts, and briefings.
 To support the Project’s outreach on strategic trade controls, a Scoville Fellow could research a country’s compliance with the requirements of UN Security Council resolution 1540 or design scenario-based exercises for training events organized by the Project.